faisal00813/Resume/README.md

 Be it building **3D Printer** to **Drone** as personal projects or writing **authentication server** for  a corporate.
 I always love creating something new, bringing some value to the table.

-I have been writing computer code since last 4+ plus years using various languages like C# (mostly), Java and Python.
+I have been writing computer code since last 5+ plus years using various languages like Scala, Java and Python.
 I believe in using any language/technology which can solve your problem best rather than confining to single language.

 I am always ready for some challenges which are on technical edge and gives satisfaction when achieved.
 Also eager to learn something new and more importantly implement something new.

 ---
 ## Technical Skills
-**Likes:** c#, .net, python, java, redis, lucene.net, elasticsearch, mongodb, sql-server, servicestack, servicestack.redis, scala, akka, playframework
+**Likes:** scala, akka, cassndra, dynamodb, docker, blockchain, java, python

 ---
 ## Experience
+**Senior Software Engineer**, [Evernym Inc](evernym.com), *June 2017 - Now*

+scala, blockchain, sovrin, hyperledger-indy, akka, akka-http, cassandra, dynamodb, leveldb

++ Design and develop application based on hyperledger indy

+**Senior Software Engineer**, InsuranceInbox, *June 2016 - June 2017*

+scala, akka, playframework, cassandra, mongodb, kafka, redis, elasticsearch, kibana, logstash, amazon-web-services, nifi

++ Design and develop web apps using microservice architecture
++ Design and develop highly scalable big data pipelines with kafka, nifi, redis and scala
++ Lead a team of Scala developers

-**Senior Software Engineer**, Collcon Labs, *November 2015 - Current*
+**Senior Software Engineer**, Collcon Labs, *November 2015 - June 2016*

 scala, java, akka, playframework, akka-fsm, reactivemongo, amazon-web-services, beanstalk, docker, amazon-ec2